-Rushan interned in the Maldives in 2013 to satellite tag head-started sea turtles.
-Maybe it was by fate that he’d work alongside Martin Stelfox, who had not yet established the Olive Ridley Project.
-It was here, late one night in the office, that Rushan witnessed the founding of the organization.
+Rushan interned in the Maldives in 2013 where he worked alongside Dr. Martin Stelfox.
+It was here, late one night in the office, that Rushan witnessed the founding of the Olive Ridley Project.
 It is also where Rushan learned from Martin that conservation needed meaningful actions, advice that guided his future decisions to study sea turtles.

 Rushan continued his studies in Conservation and Wildlife Biology and completed his honours on sea turtle nest site selection.
 Afterwards, he retired his fins for boots for a few years to expand his spatial ecology portfolio.
 While he enjoyed the technical parts of his work, he longed to work with sea turtles again.
 He also happened to wonder how Martin was doing after so many years.
 A few e-mails later, Rushan is now a spatial ecology researcher with the Olive Ridley Project, where he hopes to uncover the mysteries of how olive ridley turtles use the seascape of the Indian Ocean.